-The concept of a growth mindset, pioneered by Carol Dweck, the Lewis and Virginia Eaton Professor of Psychology at Stanford University, is continuing to make an impact in the field of education and rising to the forefront of pedagogy due to recent advances in neuroscience.
+The concept of a growth mindset, pioneered by Carol Dweck, Ph.D., Lewis and Virginia Eaton Professor of Psychology at Stanford University, is continuing to make an impact in the field of education and rising to the forefront of pedagogy due to recent advances in neuroscience.

 Simply put, our mindsets are beliefs about our most basic qualities and how we perceive our abilities.
 According to Dweck’s theory, when it comes to learning, a mindset can be classified as a fixed mindset or growth mindset.
 An individual with a fixed mindset believes intelligence is something innate—an aspect of every person’s nature at birth that cannot be altered or changed.
-An individual with a growth mindset, on the other hand, believes that intelligence is more like a muscle—something which can be developed, trained, and strengthened over time.
+An individual with a growth mindset, on the other hand, believes that intelligence is more like a muscle—something that can be developed, trained, and strengthened over time.

-It’s easy to see that a growth mindset is what should be fostered in students in order for them to succeed, but it’s just as important that educators are subscribing to the belief as well to give it a fighting chance.
-Here are a few simple ways that you can make sure that you are fostering a growth mindset in your classroom and giving your students a better shot at success.
+It’s easy to see why promoting a growth mindset in the classroom could help nurture a more positive classroom culture, but it’s just as important that educators are subscribing to the belief as well to give it a fighting chance.
+Here are a few simple ways that you can make sure that you are fostering a growth mindset in your classroom:

 1. Buy in wholeheartedly